SugarFree15/BL5300/topic_of_choice.md

 library(tidyverse)

-> These blocks of code format each tissue's data into a proper data frame, as well as plot the TPM and FPKM of each GRF gene as a point and color-coded in uniform for all.
+> These blocks of code format each tissue's data into a proper data frame and renaming the columns from the default "V#" titles to their actual labels, as well as plot the TPM and FPKM of each GRF gene as a point and color-coded in uniform for all.

 RootCounts <- read.table("SRR1610505.GRFs.results")